AlbertVilaCalvo/AlbertVilaCalvo/README.md

 ### Android

-- (2020) [Coupons](https://github.com/AlbertVilaCalvo/Android-Coupons-Kotlin-Coroutines) - A simple Android app that I did for a job interview process, using Kotlin, Coroutines and Koin.
-Unit tests with JUnit.
+- (2020) [Coupons](https://github.com/AlbertVilaCalvo/Android-Coupons-Kotlin-Coroutines) - A simple Android app that I did for a job interview process, using Kotlin, Coroutines for threading and Koin for dependency injection.
+Has unit tests with JUnit.

 - (2016) [GitHub Trending](https://github.com/AlbertVilaCalvo/Android-Udacity-GitHub-Trending) - An Android app that shows GitHub trending repositories.
 It implements a Sync Adapter that fetches data periodically and stores it into a Content Provider.
 It has a home-screen collection widget.
 It displays ads using AdMob.